Chiral Cherenkov radiation in the presence of a time-dependent chiral chemical potential: Summary

 The two models investigated in this paper suggest that the time-dependence of the chiral chemical potential diminishes \emph{the average} polarization of the chiral Cherenkov radiation as compared to the constant $b_0$ case.
 The chirial Cherenkov resonance, appearing in the figures as a peak at a certain $k_\bot$ (or two peaks at the corresponding $x$'s), gives the largest contribution to the rate and emerges if $b_0(\pm \infty)\neq 0$.
 It also determines the average polarization.
 The mathematical structure of the Fourier image of the amplitude $a(t)$ suggests that these conclusions may hold universally.
 Indeed, the parameter $\epsilon$ that controls the convergence of the time-integral at $t\to \pm \infty$ in \eq{c6} also sets the resonance height, which is proportional to $1/\epsilon$.
 The resonance appears in any model in which $b_0$ is finite at either remote past or future.

+Our calculations significantly relied on the adiabatic approximation developed in \sec{sec:e}.
+This approximation enabled us to analytically compute the photon amplitude and its Fourier transform.
+It holds when $ k_z^2\gg |b_0|/\tau$.
+For $b_0$ in the range of 10-100~MeV \cite{Kharzeev:2009pj,Gynther:2010ed,Yee:2009vw,Li:2016tel} and $\tau$ in the range of $1-10$~fm, \cite{Arnold:1996dy,Moore:2010jd} it implies conservatively that $k\gg 100$~MeV.
+The validity of the adiabatic approximation in a wide range of photon energies further indicates that our main results---the qualitative structure of the photon spectrum---are not model-dependent.
+Nevertheless, further investigation of the model space, potentially employing numerical methods, would be of great interest.

-We implicitly assumed that the medium lifetime and spatial dimensions are much larger than any time or distance scale associated with the process $f\to f+\gamma$.
+I implicitly assumed that the medium lifetime and spatial dimensions are much larger than any time or distance scale associated with sphaleron transitions and the process $f\to f+\gamma$ .
 This assumption might be in tension with the relativistic heavy-ion phenomenology.
 It would be interesting to investigate how the finite dimensions of the realistic quark-gluon plasma impact the results presented in this paper.

 Our analysis focused exclusively on applications to the quark-gluon plasma.
-Nevertheless, the developed formalism is equally applicable to describe photon radiation emanating from cosmic rays in the background of the axion field or by electrons in Weyl semimetals \cite{Hansen:2024kvc}.
+Nevertheless, the developed formalism is equally applicable to describe photon radiation emanating from cosmic rays in the background of the axion field\cite{Saveliev:2024whq} or by electrons in Weyl semimetals \cite{Hansen:2024kvc}.

 \acknowledgments This work was supported in part by the U.S. Department of Energy under Grant No.\ DE-SC0023692.